diffplug/spotless/plugin-maven/README.md

 ### Libraries and versions

-RDF parsing is done via [Apache Jena](https://jena.apache.org/) in the version that [turtle-formatter](https://github.com/atextor/turtle-formatter) depends on (not necessarily the latest).
+RDF parsing is done via [Apache Jena](https://jena.apache.org/) in the version that [Cool RDF Formatter](https://github.com/cool-rdf/cool-rdf/tree/main/cool-rdf-formatter) depends on (not necessarily the latest).

 ## Protobuf